Financial System Analyst

 You will be evaluated for this job based on how well you meet the qualifications above.

 Upon receipt of your complete application package, a review of your application will be made to ensure you meet the basic qualification requirements.
 Your rating will be based on your responses to the Job Specific Questionnaire and the information stated in your resume.
-If qualified, your score may range from 70-100 points.
+If you meet the qualification requirements, your application will be placed in one of three categories: Best Qualified, Well Qualified, or Qualified.
+Within these categories, applicants eligible for veteran's preference will receive selection priority over non-veterans.
 In addition, interviews may be conducted for this position.
 The job specific questions relate to the following knowledge, skills and abilities required to do the work of this position.

 KSA 1: Ability to plan, lead, direct a variety of efforts, generally of a systems planning and development nature, and to effectively relate with all levels of management of secure cooperation and support of or system objectives and to render effective advisory services.